-"fines" through 2-inch holes. magnet that captures ferrous materials and are transported by a series of conveyors into storage containers located outside the building.
-The fines. material, are transported to an off-site facility for composting
+The first set of screens separates "fines" through 2-inch holes.
+These fines pass under a magnet that captures ferrous materials and are transported by a series of conveyors into storage containers located outside the building.
+The fines. which are rich in organic material, are transported to an off-site facility for composting